Jonghyun: Early life and education

 Jonghyun was born in Seoul.
 He has an older sister.
 His family received welfare support during his school years.
-During middle school he became involved in a school band.
+During middle school he became involved in a school band, and credits Japanese rock star Yoshiki and his band X Japan for influencing his early interest in composing music.
 He studied at Seoul Music High School, but dropped out in 10th grade to pursue a music career.
 He graduated from Chungwoon University's Department of Applied Music, and later received a master's degree in film and musical studies from Myongji University.

 Career

 2005–2014: Career beginnings

-In 2005, Jonghyun was scouted by SM Entertainment when he was 15 years old, after playing in a song festival with his band at school.
+Jonghyun was scouted by SM Entertainment when he was 15 years old, after playing in a song festival with his band at school.
 As a trainee, he featured on the Zhang Liyin song "Wrongly Given Love".
 Jonghyun debuted as part of the five-member boy group Shinee on May 25, 2008, on SBS' Inkigayo.
-In 2009, Jonghyun started contributing to the group as a songwriter, writing the lyrics to their fourth Korean single, "Juliette", which was included on the group's second EP, Romeo.
+He started contributing to the group as a songwriter the following year, writing the lyrics to their fourth Korean single, "Juliette", which was included on the group's second EP, Romeo.
 Jonghyun said he was inspired by the 1968 film Romeo and Juliet, and he wanted to write a romance story that "will make everyone interested but also a story which everyone can identify with".